chughes741/so_long/README.md

-# fdf
+# so_long
-This project is about creating a simple wireframe model representation of a 3D land- scape by linking various points (x, y, z) thanks to line segments (edges).
+This project is about creating a simple 2D game.